 The Projects feature of Google Earth Web is a robust and adaptable format to create rich and engaging virtual field trips with relative ease.
-The abundant fair-use imagery built into the Google Earth Engine (satellite, 360° street-level, user-submitted 360° photospheres) allows for immersive stops that enable creators to point to specific features, but also encourages viewers to learn by exploration, mimicking an advantage of in-person field trips.
-Many media types can be directly embedded (images, videos, narration) or hyperlinked (websites, 3D models, quizzes, etc.) to customize the VFT presentation and adapt to a broad range of knowledge levels ranging from general public to upper division major-advanced undergraduate students.
+The abundant fair-use imagery built into the Google Earth Engine (satellite images, 360° streetlevel images, and user-submitted 360° photospheres) allows for immersive stops that enable creators to point to specific features but also encourages viewers to learn by exploration, mimicking an advantage of in-person field trips.
+Many media types can be directly embedded (images, videos, and narration) or hyperlinked (websites, 3D models, quizzes, etc.) to customize the VFT presentation and adapt it to a broad range of knowledge levels ranging from the general public to advanced undergraduate students.
 Where cellular coverage exists, this VFT format can also be used for self-guided field trips.
-When properly implemented, a general public-oriented VFT can be used as background for mapping exercises, which in turn can be used to encourage students to support geologically-reasoned decision-making.
+When properly implemented, a general publicoriented VFT can be used as background for mapping exercises, which, in turn, can be used to encourage students to support geologically reasoned decision-making.